opendocsg/opendoc-iras-etax-guide/Carry-back Relief System (Fourth Edition)/Carry-back-relief-system.md

 allowances[^1] (“CA”) or unabsorbed trade losses from your trade, business, profession or vocation for the current year.

+[^1] In this e-Tax guide, the term “capital allowances” refer to allowances given under sections 16, 17, 18B, 18C, 19, 19A, 19B, 19C, 19D or 20 of the ITA.

 ## 2. At a glance

 2.1 The carry-back relief under section 37E of the Income Tax Act (“ITA”) is